 Take the only road to the north of the island past the ancient standing stone (Giants's Tooth), the walking path to The Twin Beaches is on the left.
 If it has been raining, the walking path down to the beaches can be quite muddy.
 When we visited the opposing white sandy beaches with azure blue waters they were breathtaking, even on a wet and wild day!
 Look out for dolphins, seals, and otters.

 One of the Beaches at The Twin Beaches, Gigha ©MDHarding

-I hope you have enjoyed reading and inspired to visit one of Scotland's beautiful islands.
+I hope you have enjoyed reading and are inspired to visit one of Scotland's beautiful islands.
 As always, I would love to hear any comments/questions you have.
-Please email me at enquiries@MDHardingTravelPhotography.com or you can also find me on Facebook, Twitter and Instagram.
+Please email me at enquiries@MDHardingTravelPhotography.com or you can also find me on Facebook, Twitter, and Instagram.
 Happy Travels:) x